Dreaming of grass and meadow: return to simplicity

 Grass up to your waist or higher.
 Wild, untamed.
 Or you find a barely visible path — someone has walked here before you.
 This is not frightening, but it requires attention and choice.

 The wild meadow often appears in the dreams of people standing before something new: a new project, a new stage of life, a situation without precedent.
 Your unconscious isn’t trying to frighten you — it’s saying: there is a way here.
 Perhaps you’ll have to find it yourself.
 And that’s okay.
+When this untamed growth stands up at full height around you, the dream becomes a light forest — alive and unmanaged at human scale rather than at ankle height.

-Ask yourself: “Is there an ‘overgrown meadow’ in my life right now — a task or situation with no clear path, where I need to make my own way?
+Ask yourself: “Is there an overgrown meadow in my life right now — a task or situation with no clear path, where I need to make my own way?
 Does that frighten me, or does it excite me?”

 Astrological note: An overgrown wild meadow suggests Mars in the 12th house or Saturn transiting through the 1st house.
 Aries and Capricorn with an active Mars see this image as a challenge worth accepting.
 If Mars or Jupiter is now activating your natal Ascendant — you are in a period of forging a new path.